brimdata/zed/docs/zed/api.md

 #### Delete Data

-Takes a list of commit IDs or object IDs in a branch and creates a deletion commit of all referenced objects.
+Take a list of commit IDs or object IDs in a branch and create a deletion commit of all referenced objects.

 ```